vedph/gve-doc/model/textual.md

 #### Trace Features

-Trace features are features automatically injected by operations.
-They are used to trace some data related to their execution which may later prove useful in various ways, especially for rendering.
-Yet, if you don't need them you can opt out from their generation.
+In exporting outputs like TEI, we will need to know which portions of text were changed and how.
+Yet, we tend to prefer a loose coupling between the snapshot model and the export pipeline, because that's designed to be generic.

-For instance, when rendering the snapshot UI we might want to highlight the nodes affected by each operation.
-These vary according to the operation type and its arguments.
-For example, a replacement operation which replaces "AB" with "X" can inject a special trace feature to nodes "A" and "B" on one side, and "X" on the other side.
+So, in the export pipeline we prefer to avoid borrowing logic from the inner workings of the snapshot model.
+Rather, we want a text with all the annotations required to build our TEI with this additional information.

-The same features will also be useful when rendering the nodes during data export into other formats, like TEI.
+To this end _trace features_ were introduced.
+These are automatically injected by each operation to trace its effect on the text being built.
+So, for instance a replacement operation will mark with all the characters it is going to replace with a specific trace feature, and all the characters replacing them with another one.
+The first feature will tell us that those nodes were collected for deletion; the second one that other nodes were added to their place.

+Trace features are clearly distinguished from those you are free to add to any operations.
 All the trace features have these properties:

 - their name starts with `$`, a prefix reserved to trace features.
 - their value is composite.
 It always includes operation ID, input and output version, and possibly the segment ordinal number for the features requiring it.
 - there can be multiple features of the same type.
 This happens when we have branching, so that e.g. the same node can be the input of two different operations belonging to different branches.
-- they get not copied into the next version.
+- they are _not_ copied into the next version.
 So, the lifetime of each trace feature is limited: whenever a new operation is executed, it does not inherit trace features from the previous result.

-Currently these are the trace features:
+Currently there are five types of trace features:

 - `$seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
 Value is `OPID TAGIN:TAGOUT N` where `OPID` is the operation ID, `TAGIN` the input version tag, `TAGOUT` the output version tag, and `N` the ordinal number of the node in the segment captured by the operation.
 - `$seg-out`: output segment affected by the operation.
+Value is the same as `$seg-in`.
 - `$seg2-in`: same as `seg-in`, for the second segment in a swap operation.
 - `$seg2-out`: same as `seg-out`, for the second segment in a swap operation.
-- `$anchor`: the anchor node used as a reference for add or move operations.
+- `$anchor`: marks a single anchor node, used as a reference for add or move operations.
 The value is like that of segments, except for the final `N` which would not make sense for an anchor.
 By definition, only a single node can be used as anchor, so there is no need to specify its relative position in a segment.

 >Of course, segments are contiguous in a specific version only.
 Operations (except for the annotate operation) alter the order of the nodes, and versions are just their output.
 That's why to ease later processing it is convenient to store the relative position of each node in a segment for every version.